dojo/docs/developer/design/builder.rst

 problem of transforming a set of resources that comprise an application in order to improve the performance of that application.
 For this particular purpose, two kinds of transformations are typical:

 * The content of a resource is analyzed and those portions not required are removed.
-An example is removing code branches as indicated by has.js feature values known at build time.
+An example is removing dead code branches as indicated by has.js feature values known at build time.

 * Several resources may be bundled into a single resource so that a single server transaction results in downloading those resources.
 An example is combining several AMD module definitions into a single resource.